MineralsCloud/QuantumESPRESSOBase.jl/docs/src/developers/design-principles.md

 defined at the top of the file, immediately after imports and exports but before an `__init__` function.
 If you truly want mutable global style behavior you may want to look into mutable containers.

-## Type-stable and Type-grounded code is preferred wherever possible
+## Type-stable and type-grounded code is preferred wherever possible

 Type-stable and type-grounded code helps the compiler create not only more optimized code, but also faster to compile code.
 Always keep containers well-typed, functions specializing on the appropriate